Athang9/Athang9/README.md

 - 🌱 I’m currently learning Power BI, Machine Learning.

 - 👯‍♀️ I'm looking to collaborate on...
-Data Science Projects.
+Data Science Projects..

 - 🤔 I'm looking for help with...
 Azure and PowerBI.